 Jamavar’s vibe suggests a smart colonial-era gentlemen’s club, but don’t let that put you off.
-What makes it worth a serious punt is the Michelin-starred food – a succession of luscious, delicately spiced dishes bursting with purity and depth of flavour.
-And yes, you can eat like a vegan here – especially if you stay with the small plates.
-Try the chatpata salad (masala quinoa, vegetables, chopped apricots and chilli-honey dressing) or crispy lentil dumplings with green chutney and heritage carrot pickle.
+What makes it worth a serious punt is the food – a succession of luscious, delicately spiced dishes bursting with purity and depth of flavour.
+And yes, you can eat like a vegan here, especially if you stay with small plates such as the warm barley and corn salad or potato tikki with spiced white peas.
 Pricey but worth it.

 The London outpost of a small chain that focuses on vegan dishes inspired by pan-Asian cuisine, Loving Hut in Archway professes to use organic vegetables and non-GMO products, with ingredients sourced locally where possible.
-You'll probably recognise much of the menu – BBQ veggie ribs and crispy aromatic veggie duck, plus kung po tofu, tom yam and pimped-up non-meat versions of pad thai.
+You'll probably recognise much of the menu – including BBQ veggie ribs and crispy aromatic veggie duck, as well as a vegan cheesecake.

 A slice of California in the City, Malibu Kitchen promotes guilt-free ‘clean eating’ within the swanky surrounds of The Ned’s hotel/club complex.
-The menu favours veggie and vegan over meat and fish, although there’s something for everyone here – think vegetable and mango rolls with spicy nuts, poké bowls and zesty colourful salads.
+The menu favours veggie and vegan over meat and fish, although there’s something for everyone here – think courgette and almond flatbread, poké bowls and zesty colourful salads.
 For that full-on LA trip, wash it all down with some lip-smacking green juice.

 From the crew behind Dalston’s Salvation in Noodles, this chummy Vietnamese hangout in Notting Hill is a sleek Hanoi-meets-London mash-up specialising in Vietnamese BBQ with all the trimmings – although vegans can easily find satisfaction beyond its chicken thighs and pork shoulders.
 There are savoury banh xeo crêpes with tofu, a version of pho with the same stuff, and a rice-based ‘com’ bowl loaded with grilled aubergines and minced soya beans.

 ‘Clean eating’ feels like fun at this second branch of Maple & Co.
 Order downstairs, then take your ‘lunch box’ upstairs to a blond-wood dining area dotted with fairy lights.
-Vegans should go topping-free (or plump for tofu), which allows more room for the nourishing salads – our faves include Purple Haze (pickled purple cabbage, rice and roasted pumpkin) and a mix of sweet potato, quinoa, kale, mushrooms and sun-dried tomatoes.
+Vegans should go topping-free (or plump for tofu), which allows more room for nourishing salads such as turmeric-roasted cauliflower in a ‘green goddess’ basil dressing with parsley and currants.

-How come this down-and-dirty homage to red-blooded burgers and X-rated booze in East Dulwich (one of their many branches) is on a list of vegan-friendly restaurants?
-Well, the guys at Meat Liquor are savvy enough to include some plant-based options among their Dead Hippie patties and chilli dogs.
-Look for ‘VG’ on the menu and you’ll find everything from Satan Fingers (battered seitan slathered in chilli sauce) to the Burgaloo (a house-made patty of spiced potato, beetroot and black beans).
+How come this down-and-dirty homage to red-blooded burgers and X-rated booze is on a list of vegan-friendly restaurants?
+Well, the guys at Meat Liquor are savvy enough to include some plant-based options among the carnivorous dude food.
+Look for the green ‘PB’ on the menu and you’ll find everything from vegan chilli dogs to the Burgaloo (an awesome patty of spiced potato, beetroot and black beans).

 One for the (vegan) ladies who lunch on Parson’s Green in Fulham, Megan’s is famed for its ‘open, deconstructed’ kebabs but you don’t have to go down the doner/chicken route – there’s a plant-based riff involving charred cauliflower and peanut dukkah, as well as one with vegan ‘chorizo’ and pine nuts.
 There are plenty of vegan possibilities when it comes to flatbreads and pizzas too.
 Very cute, very cosy.

 There are many Buddhists in Vietnam, so it’s no surprise that this café-restaurant in Hoxton is big on vegan dishes.
-In fact, the menu has around a dozen regular options, from tofu rice-paper wraps with peanut sauce to stir-fried mock ‘beef’ tofu with black bean sauce.
+In fact, the extensive menu has around a dozen regular options, from Vietnamese tofu curry served in a clay pot to stir-fried mock ‘beef’ tofu with black bean sauce.
 Just be sure to check that your chosen dishes are 100 percent free of animal-based ingredients such as fish sauce.